Constitution

 Research Integrity & Social Responsibility

-Research integrity and social responsibility as a considerable part of science itself: They include generalizability (What is the context in which it is made?), positionality (Who makes the science?), power structures (Who benefits from it?), and reflexivity (Who can be valued or harmed by it?).
-R2 values diligence and shares the values for FORRT, where the values of collaboration, community, transparency, ethicality, diversity, equity, inclusion, accessibility, and social justice have been prioritised.
+Research integrity and social responsibility are a considerable part of science itself: They include generalizability (What is the context in which it is made?), positionality (Who makes the science?), power structures (Who benefits from it?), and reflexivity (Who can be valued or harmed by it?).
+R2 values diligence and shares the values of FORRT, where collaboration, community, transparency, ethicality, diversity, equity, inclusion, accessibility, and social justice have been prioritised.
 R2 also works within the expectations of the FORRT code of conduct (forrt.org/CoC).
 Embedding these responsibilities and values, we have implemented the Social Responsibility Evaluation to maximise the social value and minimise the likelihood of any social harm caused by the work we publish.
 At R2, we recognize that all scientific work exists within broader social, historical, and political contexts.
 While replication, robustness, and methodological soundness remain central and a priority to our editorial mission, we also affirm that social responsibility, epistemic justice, and ethical reflexivity are foundational components of rigorous, robust, and generalizable science.

 As such, R2 requires all submitted manuscripts to include a brief subsection entitled ‘Social Impact & Responsibility’ (SIR).
 This section should address the broader implications, risks, and potential social impact of the research, particularly when the work touches on historically marginalized communities, controversial topics, or areas with known histories of scientific misuse.
-This may include explicitly correcting specific (mis)interpretations or erroneous conclusions that could be drawn from the work, critical discussions emphasising critical factors which may affect generalisability or suitability for application, evidence of engaging with relevant subsections of society, and/or acknowledging implications for stigma, vulnerable populations and/or society.
+This may include explicitly correcting specific (mis)interpretations or erroneous conclusions that could be drawn from the work, critical discussions emphasising factors which may affect generalisability or suitability for application, evidence of engaging with relevant subsections of society, and/or acknowledging implications for stigma, vulnerable populations, and/or society.
 The role of this section is to recognise the role of this specific piece of research in the context of societal understanding and change.
 To support this process, R2 has established a Social Responsibility Committee (SRC).
 The SRC’s role is:

-• To assess the adequacy of this statement, not the empirical content of the paper (although they can also offer recommendations there)
+- To assess the adequacy of this statement, not the empirical content of the paper (although they can also offer recommendations there).

-• To offer evidence-informed, field-specific, and context-sensitive feedback.
+- To offer evidence-informed, field-specific, and context-sensitive feedback.

-• To work collaboratively with authors and editors to strengthen the ethical and social framing of their work
+- To work collaboratively with authors and editors to strengthen the ethical and social framing of their work.

 If a manuscript raises concerns, for example, replicating studies that have been weaponized to justify sexism, racism, homophobia, xenophobia, transphobia, ableism, or other forms of harm, the SRC, with the support of additional disciplinary experts and lived experience, may recommend that authors:

-• Acknowledge the historical and structural context of the research.
+- Acknowledge the historical and structural context of the research.

-• Clarify the limitations and risks of misinterpretation or misuse.
+- Clarify the limitations and risks of misinterpretation or misuse.

-• Engage with the relevant literature documenting the social consequences of such work.
+- Engage with the relevant literature documenting the social consequences of such work.

 We firmly reject the false dichotomy between scientific rigor and social justice.
 In fact, we maintain that scientific integrity requires critical engagement with the societal implications of research, particularly in fields where the legacy of harm is well documented.
 By embedding this responsibility into our editorial model, R2 seeks to foster a more inclusive, reflexive, and justice-oriented culture of science.
 One that is attentive not only to how knowledge is produced, but also to who it serves, who it harms, and who it leaves behind.